 Liberty Bottleworks is all about America.
 They really love this country a lot, pride seems to exude into every facet of the company.
 But the love of this country is not only about the idea of the eponymous dream.
 It is about the physical reality: the land and the people.
 Through an unassuming product, the basic bottle, Liberty is doing their part to help demonstrate how successful an ethical business can be.

 Taking Care of Business

 Hiring American workers for their US-made bottles has been the standard since they first opened in 2010.
-Now employing 50+ workers, over a ⅓ of which are Veterans, Liberty is dedicated to on-shore fair trade.
-Co-founder Ryan Clark even went to bat for his employees, on the very public Facebook back in 2013, citing “Family first, product second”.
+Liberty now employs over fifty workers, one third of which are Veterans.
+They also support on-shore fair trade.
+Co-founder Ryan Clark went to bat for his employees, on the very public Facebook back in 2013, citing “family first, product second”.
 You can see the full response from Clark to an irate customer here, but this is definitely my favorite part:

 “…we pride ourselves on doing things well, we pride ourselves on doing things right, we pride ourselves on doing things the American way.
 Not instant gratification, 24 hours shopping on Thanksgiving type of American way but, family and country type of American way.
 The way our grandparents did things type of American way…I’m not sorry our employees were enjoying the holidays.
 That right is not exclusive to you…If I do not get back with you right away understand I may be eating dinner with my wife and kids.”

 As a resident of Washington State myself, home of Liberty Bottleworks and the most beautiful forests I’ve ever seen, I understand the need – nay, the drive – to protect the land here.
 From their Vacuum Recovery Units and Infrared Energy to their water filtration and recycling programs, Liberty has achieved near-zero-waste production.
 This means less waste is polluting the land.
 They also create their product using recycled aluminum, so there are fewer virgin materials utilized as well.